-What can you expect from a soil-lab assessment?
+What can you expect from a soil-lab full assessment?

 When you send in your sample/s, they are carefully prepared and observed under a compound light microscope.
 We use the microscope practise of 'shadowing' to help assess the sample.
 Shadowing helps us count the organisms which would otherwise not be able to be seen.